shasankp000/PyCraft/README.md

   >v1.04-beta-2

   > To use the latest version, it's best to clone the project and then run it, since I fail to keep the releases updated in the release section in tandem with     > the main code folders in the .git
   >
+  > Yes, minecraft 1.19 and all subsequent updates are supported.
+  >
   > Fixed issue of being unable to play downloaded versions offline without internet.
   >